-Six weeks ago I introduced the ESBL-predict study that Tim Deelen from our group coordinates.
-Every hospital in the world can participate through a user-friendly electronic CRF (in a secured environment).
-My blog-invitation to particpate worked and some sites already started.
-In June >1,000 episodes were entered!
+Two months ago I provided an update on the ESBL-predict study that Tim Deelen from our group coordinates.
+In short: Every hospital in the world can participate, through a user-friendly electronic CRF (in a secured environment), in the validation of 2 scoring systems to predict that sepsis is caused by ESBL-producing bacteria.
+Only relevant for those of us that are not yet ready to start meropenem/amikacine for every patient that starts with antibiotics!
+This tool may help, …. if reliable.
+We passed the 3,000 episodes!
 Here is a short update and info for those that want to join.
 Continue reading

 A next little piece of evidence on the effectiveness of Selective Digestive Decontamination (SDD).
 Nienke Plantinga pooled all data from the 16,528 patients that had been enrolled in a randomized evaluation of SDD since 25 years, in an Individual Patient Data meta-analysis, see.
 Not surprisingly SDD was associated with better survival in intensive care unit (ICU), as it was in most of the individual studies.
 Yet, the pooled etsimates also provide more certainty (and precision) on the beneficical effects of SDD on hospital survival and failed to confirm previous suggestions that SDD was more effective in surgical than in medical patients.
 Continue reading